rust-project-primer/book/src/building/cross.md

 ## Debian

-If you use Debian, or some derivative distribution, you can typically get cross-compilation (including native dependencies) working relatively easy by installing a few packages.
+If you use Debian, or some derivative distribution, you can typically get cross-compilation (including native dependencies) working relatively easily by installing a few packages.
 Linux even lets you install a userspace emulator (for example QEMU) to allow you to run your binaries "as if" they were native, allowing you to run unit tests, for example.